This is one of three parts of Frames Now’s series on conservation framing:

-3. How and Where to Correctly Hang a Picture Frame.
+How and Where to Correctly Hang a Picture Frame

 To prevent this damage to the frame and framed artwork, a framing matboard (often referred to by picture framers as mounting board, mount board, card insert and card surround) or spacer must be employed in the picture frame to create space between framing glass and framed artwork.

-Bring your precious art into a Frames NOW picture framer today, so that we can guide you in the safest and best way to present it once framed.
+Bring your precious art into your nearest Frames Now store today, so that we can guide you in the safest and best way to present it once framed.